Origin – How stones predate everything, even glass.

 Millions of years are contained in each rock.
 Billions of years passed in which these rocks (passively) “saw” evolution and cataclysm filter strands of DNA before human feet walked amongst them.
 There is so much energy here!

 What makes us human?
 What separates us from all the other living creatures on this rocky crust?

 Is it our consciousness?
 We observe and analyze, use this information and apply it to survive.
 We also have the means to think abstractly.
 We believe in gods, identify ourselves through them to make sense of our place within the cosmos.
 We also identify ourselves within nature, seeing that face in the clouds or eroded stones resembling a reclining figure.
 Does this not constitute a truly unique human trait?

 This abstract way of looking and seeing yourself in the seemingly mundane is exciting!
 I am loving the results of my assemblages of disparate rocks of all shapes and sizes.
 I would liken it to a spiritual journey, into the past, that past that lingers in all of us, genetically handed down over aeons from our ancestors, echoing in every cell through our conscious being.

 Each sculpture has its own challenges, starting with long walk to find the right combination, sizes and shapes of stones; then loosely assembling the parts and mentally visualizing the assembled shape.
 Although similar techniques are applied each piece is different with its own problems to be solved.

-One could say these sculptures are y very own personalized short courses – applying years of tactile knowledge working with glass and metal I am inadvertently teaching myself about new challenges new shapes, colour (oh, yes.
+One could say these sculptures are their very own personalised short courses – applying years of tactile knowledge, working with glass and metal, I am inadvertently teaching myself about new challenges new shapes, colour (oh, yes.
 I am applying paint to some of these stones!), weight, assembly, aesthetics, and much more, bringing new depths to my artistic expression and understanding of oneself.